matheus-1618/Atreus/README.md

 * Change of the registry keys using "svcho" for persistence
 * Dropping it's executable in the "C:/Users/<user_name>/Public" folder

+You can see more about Ryuk in the [ryuk_data](ryuk_data) folder, where you can see:
+* Strings decoded and encoded in the dropper and payload;
+* Ransom Note;
+* Process Injection Routine in C++ used by Ryuk, discovered with Reverse Engineer with Xdbg64 and Snowman;
+* Encryptation process, with data such as the Encryptation routine in C++ and ASM, the RSA1 key imported in my analysis and the CryptImportKey routine.

+> [!WARNING]
+> The threat analysed here is [available in Malware Baazar](https://bazaar.abuse.ch/browse.php?search=sha256%3A23F8AA94FFB3C08A62735FE7FEE5799880A8F322CE1D55EC49A13A3F85312DB2).
+Don't execute it in your host.
+Create a sandbox VirtualMachine in **VirtualBox**, **Paralells** or **VMWare** and take care about the execution of this ransomware, such as:
+>
+> * Do not connect any host network during the execution to avoid connection with C&C;
+> * Keep the virtualizer software updated;
+> * Use a host OS different of the virtualized (e.g Linux as Host, and Windows in VM) to mitigate possible evasion;

 ## How Atreus work

 Atreus is a open-source anti-ransomware software specifically designed to protect against the notorious Ryuk ransomware.